 Students interested in pursuing one of the bachelor degree program options should apply to Roosevelt University for undergraduate admission.
-At the appropriate time in their degree program usually, once all non-paralegal courses have been completed, students then submit an application to the Paralegal Studies Program.
+At the appropriate time in their degree program usually, after they have completed 60 semester hours of coursework towards their degree, students then submit an application to the Paralegal Studies Program.
 It is suggested that these students apply to the Paralegal Studies Program within one semester of the intended start date for the paralegal courses.
 These applicants should maintain an undergraduate GPA of at least 2.5 on a scale of 4.0 for eligibility to the program.

-If you are currently enrolled in one of our Bachelor Degree Program Options (Bachelor of Professional Studies/Paralegal Major or Bachelor of Arts/Paralegal Certificate), you should submit this Application Form, along with the requested Statement of Intent in the semester before you plan to start taking paralegal courses.
+If you are currently enrolled in one of our Bachelor Degree Program Options, you should submit this Application Form, along with the requested Statement of Intent in the semester before you plan to start taking paralegal courses.

 Click here for the tuition and fee structure for our undergraduate degree programs.

 Transfer of Paralegal Courses